-- 1. Before taking action on any zoning request, be sure to determine whether the body taking action is the PROPER BODY to be acting at that time. - 2.
-Before taking action on any zoning request, be sure to check and see if all PROPER PROCEDURES have been followed. - 3.
-Remember, ZONING RUNS WITH THE LAND AND NOT WITH THE OWNER.
+1. Before taking action on any zoning request, be sure to determine whether the body taking action is the PROPER BODY to be acting at that time.

+2. Before taking action on any zoning request, be sure to check and see if all PROPER PROCEDURES have been followed.

+3. Remember, ZONING RUNS WITH THE LAND AND NOT WITH THE OWNER.
 If property changes hands, whatever zoning approval is in place carries over to the new owner.
-Of course, the new owner must still meet the conditions associated with any prior zoning approval. - 4.
-There is NO AUTHORITY TO GRANT APPROVAL OF A LAND USE FOR A TEMPORARY PERIOD OF TIME, unless the use itself is temporary, such as a gravel pit which will be in existence only so long as there is gravel to extract. - 5.
-On any REZONING request, the most important question to answer is, "IS THAT AN APPROPRIATE LOCATION FOR THAT ZONE"?
+Of course, the new owner must still meet the conditions associated with any prior zoning approval.

+4. There is NO AUTHORITY TO GRANT APPROVAL OF A LAND USE FOR A TEMPO-RARY PERIOD OF TIME, unless the use itself is temporary, such as a gravel pit which will be in existence only so long as there is gravel to extract.

+5. On any REZONING request, the most important question to answer is, "IS THAT AN APPROPRIATE LOCATION FOR THAT ZONE"?
 Remember of course that any of the uses permitted in a particular zone may be erected once approval for that zone is granted.
-The primary criteria to consider is conformance with the master plan. - 6.
-On any SPECIAL LAND USE request, the most important question to answer is, "IS THAT AN APPROPRIATE LOCATION FOR THAT USE"?
-Only the degree to which the characteristics of a requested special land use conform with specific ordinance standards are in question when considering a special land use request. - 7.
-If an applicant demonstrates that his/her petition meets all the ordinance requirements for site plan or special land use approval, then APPROVAL MUST BE GIVEN. - 8.
-When the zoning board of appeals considers variance requests it should remember that IN ORDER TO GRANT A USE VARIANCE, FACTS MUST BE PRESENTED BY THE APPLICANT THAT SHOW "UNNECESSARY HARDSHIP".
+The primary criteria to consider is conformance with the master plan.

+6. On any SPECIAL LAND USE request, the most important question to answer is, "IS THAT AN APPROPRIATE LOCATION FOR THAT USE"?
+Only the degree to which the characteristics of a requested special land use conform with specific ordinance standards are in question when considering a special land use request.

+7. If an applicant demonstrates that his/her petition meets all the ordinance requirements for site plan or special land use approval, then APPROVAL MUST BE GIVEN.

+8. When the zoning board of appeals considers variance requests it should remember that IN ORDER TO GRANT A USE VARIANCE, FACTS MUST BE PRESENTED BY THE APPLICANT THAT SHOW "UNNECESSARY HARDSHIP".
 To qualify for a NONUSE VARIANCE, THE APPLICANT MUST SHOW "PRACTICAL DIFFICULTY".
-In either case the problem the owner faces must be created by a circumstance UNIQUE to the property and not shared by surrounding parcels and the problem can NOT BE SELF-CREATED. - 9.
-Deviation from the terms of a zoning permit, site plan, special land use permit, or variance is a VIOLATION of the ordinance and should be prosecuted as such. - 10.
-If a community doesn't ENFORCE an ordinance every time it is violated (or amend it to eliminate the source of the violation if it is in the public interest to do so) then the community may lose the right to enforce the ordinance when it wants/needs to.
-The OBJECTIVE OF PROSECUTION FOR A VIOLATION IS TO ACHIEVE ORDINANCE CONFORMANCE--not the imposition of fines, penalties or imprisonment.
+In either case the problem the owner faces must be created by a circumstance UNIQUE to the property and not shared by surrounding parcels and the problem can NOT BE SELF-CREATED.

+9. Deviation from the terms of a zoning permit, site plan, special land use permit, or variance is a VIOLATION of the ordinance and should be prosecuted as such.

+10. If a community doesn't ENFORCE an ordinance every time it is violated (or amend it to eliminate the source of the violation if it is in the public interest to do so) then the community may lose the right to enforce the ordinance when it wants/needs to.
+The OBJECTIVE OF PROSECUTION FOR A VIOLATION IS TO ACHIEVE ORDINANCE CON-FORMANCE--not the imposition of fines, penalties or imprisonment.

-MSU is an Affirmative Action/Equal Opportunity Institution.
-Cooperative Extension Service Programs are open to all without regard to race, color, national origin, sex or handicap.
-Issued in furtherance of Cooperative Extension work in agriculture and home economics, acts of May 8, and June 30, 1914, in cooperation with the U.S. Department of Agriculture.
-W.J.
-Moline, Director Cooperative Extension Service, Michigan State University, East Lansing, MI 48824.
+MICHIGAN STATE EXTENSION MSU is an Affirmative-Action/Equal-Opportunity Institution.
+Extension programs and materials are available to all without regard to race, color, national origin, sex, disability, age or religion.
+Issued in furtherance of Extension work in agriculture and home economics, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture.
+Gail L. Imig, extension director, Michigan State University, E. Lansing, MI 48824.
 This information is for educational purposes only.
-Reference to commercial products or trade names does not imply endorsement by the Cooperative Extension Service or bias against those not mentioned.
-This bulletin becomes public property upon publication with credit to MSU.
+References to commercial products or trade names does not imply endorsement by the MSU Extension or bias against those not mentioned.
+This bulletin becomes public property upon publication and may be printed verbatim with credit to MSU.
 Reprinting cannot be used to endorse or advertise a commercial product or company.
+Produced by Outracch Communications and printed on recycled paper.